Plantar warts are growths on the soles of the feet. They are often mistaken for

 Plantar warts are caused by the

-.
+(HPV).
 It can be contracted by walking barefoot on unsanitary surfaces.
 Touching and scratching can cause the virus to spread.

 Suppressed immune system due to:

-Symptoms include: Hard, flat growths on the soles of the feetHeaped-up calluses surrounding the wart surfacesPain in the area of the warts
+Plantar warts may cause: Hard, flat growths on the soles of the feetHeaped-up calluses surrounding the wart surfacesPain in the area of the warts

 The doctor will ask about your symptoms and medical history.
 Your feet will be examined.
 Some doctors may wish to refer difficult cases to specialists.
 Podiatrists focus on foot disorders.
 Dermatologists focus on skin disorders.